Search Engine Visibility Status

 3. Submit your sitemap to Google Search Console to speed this up

-Can I hide the warning?
+Can I hide the indicator?

 1. Uncheck “Discourage search engines” in Settings → Reading